askery/automl-list/README.md

 # automl-list
-A List of open-source and commercial Automated Machine Learning (autoML) tools
+A List of open-source and commercial Automated Machine Learning (autoML) tools, such as libraries and systems.

 # Python
 |Name                  |Language| License*    | ML Tasks          | Short Description | Source |